Access to education

 Author

-The law provides that the right to elementary education has to be ensured to asylum seekers no more than three months since they lodged their application.[1]
+The law provides that the right to elementary education has to be ensured to asylum seekers no more than three months after they lodge their application.[2]
 There is no age limit attached to this provision.

-Child asylum seekers are ensured access to education in vocational and secondary schools under the same conditions as Slovenian citizens; adult asylum seekers are also allowed such access.
-Furthermore, asylum seekers are allowed access to post-secondary and higher education programmes and to programmes designed for education of adults.
-The law expressly sets out that, if necessary, preparatory educational assistance has to be provided to children in order to facilitate their access to the education system.[2]
+Asylum-seeking children and adults are ensured access to education in vocational and secondary schools under the same conditions as Slovenian citizens.
+Asylum seekers are also allowed access to post-secondary and higher education programmes and to programmes designed for adults’ education.
+The law expressly provides that, if necessary, preparatory educational assistance has to be provided to children in order to facilitate their access to the education system.[3]

-Elementary school children that are accommodated together with their families at private apartments outside of the Asylum Home go to various other elementary schools, where special educational assistance is also carried out, albeit mostly to a lesser extent than at the elementary school Livada.
+Elementary school children that are accommodated together with their families in private apartments outside the Asylum Home go to various other elementary schools, where special educational assistance is also carried out.

 Elementary school for adults is organised by Javni zavod Cene Štupar, where students are placed in a suitable class, based on initial testing of their knowledge level.
 They can then complete two regular school years per year.

-Children do not face any considerable obstacles in their accessing of the education system.
+Children do not face specific considerable obstacles accessing the education system.
 The same is true for adults accessing elementary school for adults.
-On the other hand, adults wishing to enrol into high school have to pay a tuition fee, same as Slovenian citizens.
-Nevertheless, cases of asylum applicants accessing high school are rare, since asylum procedures are usually concluded by the time when their level of Slovenian language would be insufficient.
-Universities are mostly free (same as for Slovenian citizens), but programmes carried out in English are rare.
-Also, one obstacle for accessing high schools and universities is that, unlike beneficiaries of international protection, asylum applicants have to pay themselves the costs of proving their previously attained education.[3]
+Adults wishing to enrol in high school have to pay a tuition fee, same as Slovenian citizens.
+Cases of asylum applicants accessing high school are rare, since asylum procedures are usually concluded before their command of Slovenian is sufficient.
+Universities are mostly free, same as for Slovenian citizens, but programmes carried out in English are rare.
+Asylum seekers have to carry the cost of proving their previously attained education.
+The cost can be covered by the state if they are registered as unemployed.[4]

-Special needs of asylum-seeking children are taken into consideration in the same way as for Slovenian students.
+Special needs of asylum-seeking children are taken into consideration the same way as those of Slovenian students.

 [2] Article 88(1) IPA.